Introduction to collections in Configuration Manager

 |All Mobile Devices||Contains the mobile devices that are managed by Configuration Manager.
 Membership is restricted to those mobile devices that are successfully assigned to a site or discovered by the Exchange Server connector.|

 |All Systems||Contains the All Desktop and Server Clients, the All Mobile Devices, and the All Unknown Computers collections, and all mobile devices that are enrolled by Microsoft Intune.
 This collection contains the largest scope of device resources.|

 |All Unknown Computers||Contains generic computer records for multiple computer platforms.
 You can use this collection to deploy an operating system by using a task sequence and PXE boot, bootable media, or prestaged media.|

-When you create a custom collection in Configuration Manager, the membership of that collection is determined by one or more collection rules, as described in How to create collections in System Center Configuration Manager.
+When you create a custom collection in Configuration Manager, the membership of that collection is determined by one or more collection rules, as described in How to create collections.